Is Gambling Legal in Tennessee?

 “Risking anything of value for profit whose return is to any degree contingent on chance, or any games of chance associated with casinos, including but not limited to, slot machines, roulette wheels and the like.”

-Charitable Gaming – The Tennessee Charitable Gaming Implementation Law allows for 501(c)(3) organizations to operate an annual game of chance.
+The Tennessee Charitable Gaming Implementation Law lets 501(c)(3) organizations run an annual game of chance.
 All organizations must be approved by two-thirds vote of the General Assembly.
 Approved types of games include:

 - Raffles and Reverse Raffles